 Prior convictions must be alleged in the criminal pleading or Indictment to authorize the greater punishment.6.
 Criminal Defense for Dispensing of a Controlled Substance Cases

 If you have been charged with a felony or misdemeanor prescription of a controlled substance offense, contact an experienced criminal defense attorney immediately.

 Prescription fraud and controlled substance charges can have catastrophic consequences for your job and licensure as a medical professional.

 You need to act quickly to protect your rights and mitigate any negative impact that may occur to your professional or personal life.
 If you’ve been contacted by the State Bureau of Investigations (SBI), politely decline to give a statement.

 Assert your Fifth Amendment right to remain silent.
 Request an attorney before saying anything.

 Bill Powers is Board Certified Criminal Law Specialist by the National Board of Legal Specialty Certification / National Board of Trial Advocacy.
-Megan S. Powell and Chris J. Beddow are part of the Powers Law Firm PA, a North Carolina criminal law defense team.
+Chris J. Beddow is part of the Powers Law Firm PA, a North Carolina criminal law defense team.

 It’s imperative to begin your defense without delay.
 Please call 877-462-3841 immediately to schedule your free consultation.
 Everything discussed as part of the attorney-client relationship is strictly confidential.